Diallo75012/Openshift-Django-Postgresql/README.md

 See basic Instruction down here :

-We are deploying the app to Openshift
+I are deploying the app to Openshift
-We use command line OP CLI for that:
+I use command line OP CLI for that:

 The setting.py has a postgresql database set up for openshift or for normal django+postgresql project:
 To run migrations: